lb0o/website/content/en/docs/operations/stretched/linstor-dedicated-network.md

 connect to other datacenters, there is a VPN server connected to the optical lines.
 The nodes in `dc3` have a VLAN interface with an IP from the `region10g` subnet.

-The best available network configuration for storage traffic will be as follows:
+Consider a scenario with three datacenters: `dc1`, `dc2`, and `dc3`:

+-   The datacenters are linked via direct optical lines, exposed to the nodes as an interface named `region10g`.
-* Nodes in `dc1` and `dc2` will use the dedicated network for storage traffic inside the datacenter
+-   Nodes in `dc1` and `dc2` are connected to a dedicated network switch for storage,
+    and use a separate interface named `san` exclusively for storage traffic.
+-   Datacenter `dc3` lacks a dedicated storage network.
+    All intra-datacenter traffic in `dc3` uses the default network.

+Based on this setup, the optimal storage traffic routing is:

-* Nodes in `dc3` will use the default network for storage traffic inside the datacenter, not using additional hop via VPN server
+-   Nodes in `dc1` and `dc2` use the `san` interface for local storage replication.
-* Nodes not in the same datacenter will use the `region10g` interface for storage traffic.
+-   Nodes in `dc3` use their default network interface for local storage replication, avoiding unnecessary hops through the VPN server.

-Here is an example of how to configure the Linstor CRD to achieve this:
+-   Cross-datacenter storage traffic flows over the `region10g` interface.

+Here’s the LINSTOR custom resource definition (CRD) to implement this logic:

 ```yaml
 ---